yellepeddibk/DS202-Final-Project/README.md

 -   Sector & Working from Home
 -   Health Issues & Working from Home
 - Are there significant correlations between productivity_change and other numeric variables?
-- What cleaning methods were applied, and why?
 - Can we identify any trends in productivity change over time (if the dataset has a time variable)?
 - What are the key takeaways or recommendations based on your analysis?
 - What can we improve if this analysis were conducted again?